KMI-KPZ/LTIWrapper/README.md

 Python Wrapper classes to consume and provide LTI 1.0 Tools.

-The consumer is a simple script that runs once and ends after consumption of the tool from the provider.
+The consumer is a simple script that visualizes the response of the tool provider in the browser via a Tornado Server.

-The Tool Provider on the other hand is a Tornado Server that hosts a simple demo tool.
+The Tool Provider on the other hand hosts a simple demo tool.

 ## Requirements
 - requests